RealTimeChris/simdjson/doc/ondemand_design.md

 * Performance drain from [type blindness](#type-blindness).

-What the simdjson library demonstrates is that a DOM API may be quite fast indeed: we can parse files at speeds of several gigabytes per second.
+What the simdjson2 library demonstrates is that a DOM API may be quite fast indeed: we can parse files at speeds of several gigabytes per second.
 However, in some instances, it may be possible to achieve even higher speeds.

 ### Event-Based Parsers (SAX, SAJ, etc.)